 In class, you will learn tips and tricks with equipment, camera angles, styling, lighting positions and more.
 Homework assignments will push you to create top-notch magazine and ad ready shots.
 Shooting with natural light or artificial continuous light will be encouraged and instructed.

 The Nicole’s Classes application is a downloadable program you install on your computer.
 (The link to download will be provided the day the class starts.)
 Learning is divided into 4 weeks and within those weeks you can learn at your own pace, anytime, anywhere.
 There are no set class times, though homework is due every Sunday night for instructor feedback.
 Students also have unlimited email access to the instructor for the duration of their course, to ask questions or get help when they’re stuck.
 Our classes are flexible and fit into most any schedule and we happily welcome international students!

 Tabletop Photography has our Photo 101 course or equivalent experience as a prerequisite course.
 Students must have a good grasp of setting manual exposures as this will not be covered in class but is required to get the most out of the class material.

 Nicole Hill Gerulat graduated from Brooks Institute of Photography in Commercial/Advertising Photography and has been working for over 10 years in the industry.
 Her clients include Real Simple, HGTV, Weldon Owen, Parents Magazine and more.
 Examples of her work can be found on her site as well as her blog A Little Sussy.
 Nicole started teaching photography classes in September 2007 and teaches from her own curriculum.
-She is also teaches the Art Direction & Commercial Photography course at Brigham Young University where she is an adjunct professor.
+She also taught the Art Direction & Commercial Photography course at Brigham Young University where she was an adjunct professor.
 Feel free to drop her a line if you have any questions about taking this course!